'Cinderella' worthy prom dresses at Stamford Giveaway | ExBulletin

 STAMFORD – The organizer of the annual Cinderella project in Stamford – in which local high school students could purchase a ball gown for free or at the reduced price of $ 20 – was unable to host the event last year due to COVID- 19.

-So this year Holly Hyman gave it all for free – not just to those who are entitled to a free or reduced lunch as in the past.
+So this year, Holly Hyman has given it all away for free – not just to those who qualify for a free or reduced lunch like in the past.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online